dmison/old-intro-to-js/_steps/part1/step5-operators.markdown

 You're already familiar with operators from when you learned maths: `+` is an operator that represents the action of *addition*.
 When we use `+` in maths, we take whatever is in front of the `+` and add whatever comes after the `+` to it.

 Operators in programming work the same way.
 There are lots of operators for doing maths, called *arithmetical* operators.
 But there are also operators for concepts in logic, like *and* and *or*, and for many other things.
+For example, you've already used the assignment operator, `=`, to assign a value to your variable in the last step.

-The dot `.` and the parentheses `()` in `console.log()` are operators, too, but these are a little more complicated.
+TIP: The dot `.` and the parentheses `()` in `console.log()` are operators, too, but because these are part of the languages that Javascript is based on, you might not see these listed as operators in other courses.

 We're going to start with *arithmetical* operators, since you already understand how most of them work in the real world.